 The HTTP (

-http) input plugin collects metrics from one or more HTTP(S) endpoints.
+http) input plugin collects metrics from one or more HTTP (or HTTPS) endpoints.
 The endpoint should have metrics formatted in one of the supported input data formats.
 Each data format has its own unique set of configuration options which can be added to the input configuration.

 The HTTP Listener (